Less Than Truckload LTL Rates and Quotes

 Typically, LTL shipments are shipped on pallets (palletized), or with crates.
-LTL shipments are usually transported via truck through local terminals and distribution centers and are a cost-effective way to move bulky goods.
+LTL shipments are usually transported via truck through local terminals and distribution centers and are a cost-effective way to move bulky goods that don’t fill an entire truck.

-Kuebix Shipper helps users to track and trace shipments with real time carrier updates, and provides users up to date arrival information.
-Kuebix Business Pro helps users track and manage every step in a product’s lifecycle using their own ERP or the Kuebix TMS, and a standard or custom interface.
+Kuebix Shipper helps users track and trace shipments with real-time carrier updates and provides users up to date arrival information.
+Kuebix Business Pro helps users track and manage every step in a product’s lifecycle using their own ERP or Kuebix TMS and a standard or custom interface.
+With this additional tracking functionality, customer success teams, as well as transportation teams, are better able to answer customer questions and make changes as needed.

 LTL freight shipping rates are determined after considering several factors including freight class, density, dimensional weight (DIM), route, packaging and more.

 LTL shipments are typically handled and transferred between trucks several times before reaching their final destination.
 To ensure that your shipment stays intact and in good condition, the packaging you choose is important.
 Try to consolidate your goods into a single, palletized shipment when possible and always factor in the shipments dimensions, documentation, labeling and instructions on loading and unloading.
-When you package your LTL shipment right, you increase the likelihood of your goods arriving undamaged and on-time and decrease the likelihood that you’ll get hit with extra fees.
+Correctly palletizing and wrapping your shipments will prevent them from becoming damaged or disarranged during shipment.
+When you package your LTL shipment right, you increase the likelihood of your goods arriving undamaged and on-time and decrease the likelihood that you’ll get hit with extra fees by the carrier or receiver.

 Q: LTL vs. FTL: What’s the Difference?